mitodl/micromasters/grades/README.md

 ### Testing adjusted grades

-The course team will deliver updated grades to us via a csv file in dropbox.
+The course team will deliver updated grades to us via a csv file in keybase (in order to ensure the file is encrypted at rest) .
 Since adjusting grades is a complex process, they like us to validate their changes by calculating the number of learners who, after uploading the adjusted grades, will have earned 1, 2, 3, 4 and 5 course certificates and how many will have earned a program certificate.
 Currently we do this analysis _before_ importing the grades into the micromasters application.